mahendran-indiabees/MyScripts/Doc/Git/GitCommands.md

 git add .
 ```
 #### git status
 The git status command is used to display the state of the working directory and the staging area.
-This command provideinformation about which branch you're on, Changed files, What are the files yet to add in Staging Area.
+This command provide information about which branch you're in, Changed files info, What are the files you have to add in Staging Area.
 ```
 git status
 ```